 Awarded to South Dakota high school seniors with an interest in medicine, 28 or higher ACT (1250 SAT) and excellent grades, recipients of the award earn conditional acceptance into the Sanford School of Medicine at USD.
 Finalists for the scholarship are asked to interview on campus.
 Deadline Jan.
 13.

 Additional scholarships may be awarded to incoming students with extraordinary talent in music, theatre or art.
 Please contact your specific department for more information.

-Student athletic scholarships are awarded to varsity athletes by USD coaches in compliance with the policies and procedures of the University, the Great West Conference, the Summit League and the National Collegiate Athletic Association (NCAA).
+Student athletic scholarships are awarded to varsity athletes by USD coaches in compliance with the policies and procedures of the university, Missouri Valley Football Conference, the Summit League and the National Collegiate Athletic Association (NCAA).
 NCAA Division I scholarships offered by the Coyotes are extremely competitive and amounts and number of awards may vary.

 Scholarship opportunities available through federal, state and other sources: